jeremyreeder/gridscout/docs/_posts/2020-06-15-knots-in-the-dark.md

 ---

-Inspired by [naval demolition trainees tying knots][underwater-test] —albeit inferior ones— underwater, and also by firefighters doing it in thick fireproof gloves, I present to you the GridScout™ tactile knot-tying challenge!
+Inspired by [naval demolition trainees tying knots][underwater-test] —albeit inferior ones— _underwater_, and also by firefighters doing it in thick fireproof gloves, I present to you the GridScout™ tactile knot-tying challenge!